 What should I ask my doctor or pharmacist about a prescription?

-In 2012, 259 million painkiller prescriptions were issued, enough for every adult in the country to have a bottle of pills.
+In 2016, about 215 million painkiller prescriptions were issued, enough for nearly every adult in the country to have a bottle of pills.
 Sales of opioid painkillers have quadrupled since 1999—and so have the number of overdose deaths from these drugs.

 Prescription painkillers can be helpful and beneficial for treating pain, but they can also be highly addictive and susceptible to abuse and misuse.
 It’s important to understand the prescription painkiller you’re being prescribed, how it can help you, its risks, and how to properly take it.
 Here are some questions to ask your doctor or pharmacist when he or she prescribes or dispenses a medication: